Mercy seat

-According to the Hebrew Bible, the kaporet (כַּפֹּרֶת kapōreṯ) or mercy seat was the gold lid placed on the Ark of the Covenant, with two cherubim beaten out of the ends to cover and create the space in which Yahweh appeared and dwelled.
+According to the Hebrew Bible, the kaporet (כַּפֹּרֶת kapōreṯ) or mercy seat was the gold lid placed on the Ark of the Covenant, with two cherubim at the ends to cover and create the space in which Yahweh appeared and dwelled.
 This was connected with the rituals of the Day of Atonement.
 The term also appears in later Jewish sources, and twice in the New Testament, from where it has significance in Christian theology.

 Etymology

 The etymology of kaporet (הַכַּפֹּֽרֶת) is unclear.
-The Oxford Dictionary of the Jewish Religion states that "some translate simply 'cover'."
+Baruch J. Schwartz in The Oxford Dictionary of the Jewish Religion states that "some translate simply 'cover'", whilst others posit a different Hebrew or foreign origin.